Autonomous University of Chihuahua: Sports

-The University has a football team: Aguilas UACH, which has on two occasions won the National Conference trophy (ONEFA).
-The Organización Nacional Estudiantil de Futbol Americano (English: National Student Organization of American Football), usually known by the acronym ONEFA, is the major college football league in Mexico.
+The University has an American football team, the Águilas UACH, which has won four National Conference championships in ONEFA (2004, 2008, 2022, 2023).
+The team was founded in 1959 and joined ONEFA in 1997.

 The University also has a soccer team, called UACH F.C., that plays in the Segunda División de México.
 In addition, the school has other sports, basketball, inline hockey, martial arts, archery and athletics.

 Motto

 The University motto, Luchar para lograr, lograr para dar, translates to "Strive to achieve, achieve to give" in the English language.